mouse-reeve/book-scraper/README.md

 book-scraper
 ============

-Crawls librarything to extract "common knowledge" data about books based on a list of ISBNs.
+Crawls LibraryThing to extract character and place data from "common knowledge" for books in a LibraryThing user's catalog.
+If the LibraryThing user is me.